statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 }
 ```

-The gist of what this class does is take an actual Eloquent query builder, and proxy most method calls onto that (like `where` or `limit`).
-Then it would `transform`
+This class takes an actual Eloquent query builder and proxies most method calls onto it (like `where` or `limit`), and then transforms
 regular Eloquent models into whatever Statamic classes are required.

-Our Entry query builder can extend this, letting our class also be fairly simple:
+Our Entry query builder can extend this, helping us keep our class simple:

 ``` php
 <?php